appium/appium/docs/en/appium-setup/troubleshooting.md

 * Per above, it's very important to include a paste of the Appium server output when it's run in verbose mode so that we can diagnose what's going on.

+If you've found what you believe is a bug, go straight to the [issue tracker](https://github.com/appium/appium/issues) and submit an issue describing the bug and a repro case.

 ### Known Issues

 * If you've installed Node from the Node website, it requires that you use sudo for `npm`.
 This is not ideal.
 Try to get node with [n](https://github.com/visionmedia/n) or `brew install node` instead!
 * Webview support works on real iOS devices with a proxy, see [discussion](https://groups.google.com/d/msg/appium-discuss/u1ropm4OEbY/uJ3y422a5_kJ).
 * Sometimes iOS UI elements become invalidated milliseconds after they are